 A Community Award in recognition of outstanding voluntary service to the community entitles the recipient to a Timaru District Council lapel badge bearing the Coat of Arms, a plaque / certificate, public recognition and inclusion in the publicly displayed Honours Book.

 4.1.1 A subcommittee of the Community Development Committee called the Community Awards Selection Panel is established at the beginning of each term of Council to consider nominations, make decisions to grant awards and conduct award presentation ceremonies.

-4.1.2 The Selection Panel shall comprise three Councillors appointed by the Community Development Committee at the beginning of each term of Council.
+4.1.2 The Selection Panel shall comprise four Councillors appointed by the Community Development Committee at the beginning of each term of Council.

 The Panel must elect and appoint four community representatives to the Panel for the current term of Council.

 4.1.3 The decisions of the Selection Panel are final and binding, however the Selection Panel must, before making any decision public, report its decisions individually to the elected members of the Timaru District Council.

 The minutes of the Community Awards Selection Panel which may include recommendations on policy changes are to be submitted to the first Community Development Committee following the awards ceremony.

 4.2.1 Any individual, who provides voluntary service of a nature benefiting the Timaru District and its residents, is eligible for nomination.
 An individual is not required to be resident in the Timaru District to be eligible for nomination.

 4.2.2 The service recognised must be voluntary and unpaid.

 4.2.3 Current Councillors and members of the Community Awards Selection Panel are ineligible for nomination